A collection of home maintenance articles

 Finished and unfinished basement storage can be tricky.
 Follow a few rules to make sure you keep the right things in your home's lower level.

-Excessive snow on the roof, attic condensation, and ice buildup can cause roof damage, water damage and personal injury.
+Excessive snow on the roof, condensation in the attic and ice buildup can cause roof & water damage and personal injury.

 Before cold weather comes, take time to insulate your home or apartment to keep the winter chill outside.